Dragon Quest (TSR): Reception

 In the April 1993 issue of Games, Matt Costello commented, "if you're at all intrigued by fantasy roleplaying — if the idea of searching for fabulous treasures through dank dungeons where predatory monsters lurk around every corner makes your skin tingle just a little — you'll find Dragon Quest an exciting experience."
-Costello concluded, "It’s the perfect introduction to an exciting world that too many people know too little about."
+Costello concluded, "It's the perfect introduction to an exciting world that too many people know too little about."

 In Issue 72 of the French games magazine Casus Belli, André Foussat noted "Dragon Quest is the 'plateau' version of the first of the role-playing games: D&D. Everything is there, from the heroes ... to their alignment ... the six classic characteristics, THAC0, doors, monsters, wandering or fixed, and their treasures."
 Foussat was impressed by the amount of material included in the game box as well as its high quality but pointed out that although this game was a way to show non-gaming friends the basics of D&D, "You will still have to explain to them that the exploration of a basement cluttered with monsters and other more or less pleasant surprises is not the whole role-playing game, that there is a life for the characters other than between the walls of the dungeon."
 Toussat concluded, "TSR's tour de force also lies in the fact that this very full box is on sale (in the United States) at the ridiculous price of $22.95, which is nothing, considering its contents."

-Matt Sall, writing for Bell of Lost Souls, thought that Dragon Quest provided more content than its rival, Hero Quest, writing, "Dragon Quest has a ton of content with roleplay elements and does much more to engage the player in the fantasy world.
+Matt Sall, writing for Bell of Lost Souls, thought that Dragon Quest provided more content than its rival, HeroQuest, writing, "Dragon Quest has a ton of content with roleplay elements and does much more to engage the player in the fantasy world.
 The art is fantastic!
 Every item, monster, and character has an in-depth description.
 The sheer variety of monsters, items, and spells is fantastic, even by modern standards."
-Sall noted that the only thing that Hero Quest had that was missing in Dragon Quest was miniatures of furniture.
+Sall noted that the only thing that HeroQuest had that was missing in Dragon Quest was miniatures of furniture.